jessemonroy650/Phonegap-MediaQuery-Test2/README.md

-# Phonegap-MediaQuery-Test2
+# Phonegap-MediaQuery-Test
-A simple test of the Webview's ability to handle media queries with crosswalk
+A simple test of the Webview's ability to handle media queries.